 A great option for enjoying a few cenotes is this tour that visits three — Cascabel, Chaksikin, and Pool Cocom.

-Another highly-rated tour is this tour that visits two different cenotes along with a beautiful hacienda and some historical sites.
-The cenotes aren’t on the regular tourist track and you’ll most likely have them to yourself!
+Another highly-rated tour is this tour that visits a cenote along with a beautiful hacienda and the Uxmal archeological site.
+The cenote isn’t on the regular tourist track and you’ll most likely have it to yourself!
+When I went, the only other people in the water were the ones on the tour with me.

 Along the way, your local guides will teach you about Mayan culture.
-Food, transport, guide, and entrance fees are included.
+Lunch, transport, guide, and entrance fees are included.
 Click here to learn more.

 3. Go Museum Hopping

 In and around the Zocalo you’ll find several different museums, including Casa Montejo.
 Built in the 1540s, it was the mansion of the conquistador Francisco de Montejo.
 These days it’s a museum that’s free to visit, making it one of the most popular things to do in Merida.

 Before you head in, be sure to take a closer look at the facade of the building.
 It depicts the Spanish conquistadores standing on the heads of the local Mayans — a reminder of the horrific realities of colonialism in Mexico.